PostHog/nps-survey-app/README.md

 1. Make sure you have enabled `opt_in_site_apps: true` in your posthog-js config.
 2. Install the app from [the PostHog App Repository](posthog.com/apps).
-3. Optionally update the 'Question prompt' field to include the name of your product.

 ### What is NPS?